• Skip to main content

 Below are the new words used in the example sentence.

 This is a typical usage of “akai”.
-In the example, this i-adjective works as a complement in the sentence and describes the color of the sun.
+In the example, this i-adjective works as a modifier to describe the color of the car.
 When we want to describe something red in Japanese, “akai” is a very good option.
-Japanese learners should master this i-adjective together with the noun, “aka”.

 Summary

-In this blog post, I’ve explained the two ways to say “red” in Japanese: “aka” and “akai”.
-And also, I’ve explained how to use them through the example sentences.
+In this blog post, I’ve explained the two different ways to say “red” in Japanese: “aka” and “akai”.
+And in addition, I’ve explained how they are different.
 Let me summarize them as follows.

 • aka – 赤 (あか) : a noun meaning ‘red’ in Japanese.
-So, this is a Japanese word referring to the color of sunrise, sunset, blood, or such.
-When we want to refer to the color of red itself in Japanese, this noun is a very good option.
+Native speakers use this noun to refer to the color of blood, sunset, or such.
+When we want to use a noun to refer to the color of red itself in Japanese, this is a very good option.

 • akai – 赤い (あかい) : an i-adjective meaning ‘red’ in Japanese.
-When we want to describe something red in Japanese, this i-adjective is a very good option.
+When we want to use an adjective to describe something red in Japanese, this is a very good option.

 Hope my explanations are understandable and helpful for Japanese learners.